MBCProject/mbc-markdown/yfaq/README.md

 * **Malware analysis support**: MBC's set of identified, organized behaviors helps an analyst know what to look for, informing the malware analysis process.

 ### What are objectives? ###
 **Objectives** correspond to the intentions behind malware behaviors.
-For example, malware may use [Hooking](../credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).
+For example, malware may use [Hijack Execution Flow](../defense-evasion/hijack-execution-flow.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).

 ### How were behaviors identified? ###
 As discussed [below](#maec), many MBC behaviors stemmed from MAEC and EMA.
 Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
 We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
 Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.